-When water resources are scarce, follow these 7 water-saving measures to limit your water usage, but allow you to continue enjoying a garden.
+When water resources are scarce, follow these seven water-saving measures to limit your water usage, but allow you to continue enjoying a garden.

-#1 Mulch Plenty - Use 3-4" of mulch on top of the soil to retain moisture longer and reduce the soil temperature.
+Use 3-4″ of mulch on top of the soil to retain moisture longer and reduce the soil temperature.
 This reduces watering needs by up to 50%.

-#2 Enrich Soil with Compost – Add a 3" layer of organic matter and turn it into the existing soil to increase the soil's water-holding capacity (Rodale Institute equates 1lb compost = 40lb water retention).
+Add a 3″ layer of organic matter and turn it into the existing soil to increase the soil’s water-holding capacity (Rodale Institute equates 1lb compost = 40lb water retention).

 Pro-Tip: Use Raised Beds – An enclosed garden bed retains water better than open gardens.

 3. Arrangement of Plants

 Bury plants in an off-set pattern instead of straight rows.
 The off-set pattern groups plants closer, which provides cooling shade and reduces evaporation from the soil.